trickerer01/download-multi-async-wrapper/docs/SCRIPTING_SYNTAX_JSON.md

 Here is a JSON representation of improvised script explaining every statement and overall cmdline composition process
+**If you need a base json script to build upon look in examples folder**

 ```json
 {